s-bai/ECM_deoutlier/readme.md

 1. "deterministic_cantilever_beam.jason" contains the parameters for the deterministic topology optimization.
 The deterministic optimization is executed using the function "det_lof_2d.m".

-2. The parameters for the batch jobs of the NRTO are stored in the sequential files "NRTO_cantilever_beam_##.m", where "##" is the sequence number starting from "01".
-The NRTO batch jobs are executed using the function "NRTO_batch_job.m".
+2. The parameters for the NRTO are stored in the file "NRTO_cantilever_beam_##.m", where "##" represents the cases such as "NRTO_cantilever_beam_normal_1point2" is for NRTO based on normal samples and the target robustness index being 1.2.

+   ***Modify Line 21 in "nrto_lof_2d.m" to chage the case before executing NRTO using this function.***

+## Showcase for the present study

-## Detection of outliers and construction of ellipsoid convex model
+### Outlier detection of 3D samples and construction of ellipsoid convex model

-### The 3D example

 ![Three dimentional example](./image/outlier_ECM_3D.jpg)